Alocasia sarawakensis

 Alocasia sarawakensis is a species of flowering plant in the elephant ear genus Alocasia (family Araceae), native to Borneo.
 Unusually for an aroid, it is a freshwater swamp forest obligate, preferring well-lit situations.
 A large species, it can reach 8 ft.
 A cultivar, 'Yucatan Princess', is commercially available.

-Alocasia sarawakensis can be difficult for home gardeners in Europe or North America to grow; it will not tolerate extended periods of temperatures below 50F.
-During its growing season, moderate watering paired with weekly feeding of are required for Alocasia sarawakensis to thrive.
+Alocasia sarawakensis can be difficult for home gardeners in Europe or North America to grow; it will not tolerate extended periods of temperatures below 50°F. During its growing season, moderate watering paired with weekly feeding are required for Alocasia sarawakensis to thrive.